 A: The address for student email is http://mail.lakeforest.edu.
-Call the Help Desk at x5544 if you don’t have your user name and password.
+Call the Service Desk at x5544 if you don’t have your user name and password.
 (Off-campus callers: call 847-735-5544.)
 All students are required to check their College email accounts on a regular basis.

 Q: How do I change my network/email password?

 A: Go to www.lakeforest.edu/password and follow the prompts.
-You will also be able to reset your password by calling the Help Desk as long as you have enrolled and set-up your three security questions.
+You will also be able to reset your password by calling the Service Desk as long as you have enrolled and set-up your three security questions.

 Q: What is My.Lakeforest?

 A: The Lake Forest College portal, my.lakeforest.edu, allows you to register for classes, check your course schedule and grades, and pay your College account.

 Q: What is Moodle and what can I do with it?

 A: Moodle ( moodle.lakeforest.edu) is the College's learning management system.
 Moodle allows instructors to share course content and post assignments, and serves as the hub for students to upload their work and get feedback from professors.